 1. For All Mankind

 This is our favorite of the current crop of Apple TV Plus shows.
 It’s an alternate history tale, showing the Soviet Union winning the race to put a man on the moon in 1969.
 In response, the NASA of this timeline decides to keep going.
 Part of their plan is to recruit more women and minorities into the US space program much earlier than what happened in our reality.
 It’s a different look at how early space exploration could have happened.
+The second season of the show is currently streaming and a third is in the works.

 Emily Dickinson is the real life US poet who inspired tons of other writers over the decades.
 This show examines a fictionalized version of Dickinson’s early life.
 The twist is that this incarnation of the poet, as played by Hailee Steinfeld, and her friends act and sound more like teenagers in modern times.
 It’s not exactly historically accurate, but it is entertaining.
+You can watch the first two seasons now.

 3. Home Before Dark